dev-alex-s/software-engineer-guidelines/README.md

 ## Guidelines

-These below guidelines should be kept in mind by both coders and reviewers.
+These below guidelines should be kept in mind when both writing and reviewing code.

 - [ ] Create a new branch for every different feature addition / change.
 - [ ] Commit code as small commits with semantic versioning in mind.